mcastling/mcastling.github.io/NUItutorials/visuals.md

 Renders a wireframe around a quad geometry.

-The wireframe visual is mainly used for debugging, and replaces all other visuals when 'Visual Debug Rendering' is turned on.
+The wireframe visual is mainly used for debugging, replacing all other visuals when 'Visual Debug Rendering' is turned on.

 ![ ](./Images/wireframe-visual.png)